 Run Tests

-The automated tests are located inside the test folder and have the exact folder/file structure of the application (under the main folder).
+folder and have the exact folder/file structure of the application (under the main

 In order to run all tests inside a folder right click and then press “Run Tests”.